Aamir Mahmood

 Aamir Mahmood Butt (born 11 April 1970) is a Pakistani former footballer who played as a centre-back.
 Mahmood was part of the Pakistan national team which retained the gold medal at the 1991 South Asian Games.

 Club career

-Mahmood initially represented the Punjab provincial team at the National Football Championship representing the side at the 1989–90 Asian Club Championship.
-He was later captain of the Wohaib club which participated in the 1992–93 Asian Club Championship, which became the first Pakistani club to pass the qualifying round of the Asian Club Championship.
+Mahmood played for Wohaib club in the 1980s and 1990s.
+He was part of Wohaib team as captain which participated in the 1992–93 Asian Club Championship, which became the first Pakistani club to pass the qualifying round of the Asian Club Championship.
+Mahmood also represented Defence Club at the 1993–94 Asian Club Championship qualifying round against Oman Club.

+Mahmood also represented the Punjab provincial team at the National Football Championship representing the side at the 1989–90 Asian Club Championship.

 International career

 In 1991, Mahmood represented the Pakistan national under-23 football team at the 1992 Summer Olympics Qualifiers against Yemen, Qatar, United Arab Emirates and Iran.
 He was later selected for the Pakistan national team for the 1991 South Asian Games where he featured as a regular starter, and helped the team win the gold medal after defeating Maldives in the final.
 The next year he played at the 1992 AFC Asian Cup qualification, and the 1992 Jordan International Tournament.
 He featured in Pakistan's second participation at the 1994 FIFA World Cup qualification in 1993, playing in all matches where Pakistan ended up unsuccessful.